-Make a practice of observing the structure and culture of the organization.
+Make a practice of observing the structure and culture of the your internship site.
 Who seems to be important?
 What kinds of tasks seem to be prioritized?
 Where do people congregate?
 When are the crunch times?
-How do decisions get made?
+How are decisions made?
 What are the unwritten rules of the workplace?
 Make notes of your observations and see how well you can figure out the organization as a whole.